Ricardo Moura: Tondela

 On 6 August 2017, Moura agreed to a two-year contract at C.D.
 Tondela.
 Barred by Cláudio Ramos, he did not make any appearances during his tenure.

 Later career

 Moura subsequently returned to the second tier, where he represented, mostly as a backup, Académica de Coimbra, G.D.
 Chaves and Leixões.
 In summer 2024, he went down to Liga 3 by joining Lusitânia FC, helping the club to reach the professional leagues for the first time in their 101-year history in his first season.

+For 2026–27, the 37-year-old Moura signed a one-year deal with third-division side Trofense.